plungepool/cnsolidatr/README.md

 Well, no more.
 We hold so much in our heads as creative professionals working on a project that to offload a little strain on our brains, no matter how small, is beneficial.
 Why not respect our own time and mental energy by automating away anything we can?

-You can also use this if you're not an audio engineer or producer, for anything.
-This was just my use case for making this but it'll work the same for whatever.
-I'll probably add some more features in the future in order to allow for more general uses for this tool.
-As soon as I can think of what those might be.
-Feel free to submit a feature request if you have an idea.
+As you can tell I built this primarily with my specific use case in mind, so if you have an idea that would make it more useful in more situations, feel free to submit a feature request!